In a previous post, I described inquiry learning as comprising three elements:

 I acknowledge that it is idealistic of me to believe that continuous inquiry curriculum would be implemented at school and university level.
 This is because continuous inquiry (where one inquiry leads to the next) can lead in unanticipated directions, which is risky in an educational system that insists we predefine learning outcomes (Lupton 2012).
 However, I would argue that the inquiry pedagogy and models that we draw on should at least incorporate the ‘A’ and ‘Q’ of KWHLAQ.
 These models are what I call ‘holistic’ inquiry models.

 Holistic inquiry models

 Holistic inquiry models incorporate a questioning framework, information literacy / information search process and an action research cycle.
 One such model is the Inquiry Circle.
-This model (Gourley 2008) is an amalgamation of three models from Murdock (2005), Stripling (2003) and Branch and Oberg (2005).
+This model (Gourley 2008) is an amalgamation of three models from Murdoch (2005), Stripling (2003) and Branch and Oberg (2005).
 It is also clearly influenced by Kuhlthau (1991).
 The model comprises the stages 1) Tuning In 2) Finding Out 3) Sorting Out 4) Going Further 5) Making Conclusions 6) Taking Action, underpinned by Reflecting on Personal Understandings.
 At each stage there are a range of relevant questions that students use to guide their learning.